henrydavidge/sirenia-llc/scripture_sprouts_tos.md

 **4. User-Generated Content (UGC)**

 * **Ownership:** You retain ownership of the original content you create or submit within the Application, such as personal notes or prompts entered into chat features ("User-Generated Content" or "UGC").
-* **License Grant:** By creating or submitting UGC, you grant Sirenial LLC a non-exclusive, royalty-free, worldwide, sublicensable license to use, reproduce, modify (e.g., for technical formatting), display
+* **License Grant:** By creating or submitting UGC, you grant Sirenia LLC a non-exclusive, royalty-free, worldwide, sublicensable license to use, reproduce, modify (e.g., for technical formatting), display